totalhack/zillion/README.md

 print(result.df) # Pandas DataFrame
 ```

-This NLP feature require a running instance of Qdrant (vector database) and the following values set in your `Zillion` config file:
+This NLP feature requires a running instance of Qdrant (vector database) and the following values set in your `Zillion` config file:

 * QDRANT_HOST
 * OPENAI_API_KEY